31 Sleep Biohacks

 Lack of potassium can increase the risk of hypertension, stroke, heart disease, and of course for the sake of this article, sleep loss.
 (23)

-Now, loss of sleep if compared to the aforementioned health issues probably seems like a small problem but because lack of quality rest can also increase the risk of many dangerous health problems, it's in a similar company.
+Now, loss of sleep if compared to the aforementioned health issues probably seems like a small problem but because lack of quality rest can also increase the risk of many dangerous health problems, it's actually in a similar vein.

 Potassium is responsible in part for the activation of somnolence-inducing neurons, so lacking inadequate potassium levels could very well mean that optimal biological conditions for sleep are never reached for those who are in any way deficient in this essential electrolyte.
 (22)